nelvss/OTG-Puerto-Travel-And-Tours/README.md

 | UAT-03       | View Services Page               | Verifies if it displays the corresponding pictures of hotels and services offered | Display the picture of services offered               | Works as expected    | Passed |
 | UAT-04       | View Booking Form                | Showing the booking form and can fill up the information of the user of the system | It has a receipt that you can see or check if the information is correct | Works as expected    | Passed |
 | UAT-05       | Responsive Layout and Theming    | Observe layout adaptability when resizing the screen dimensions                 | Layout adapts correctly without overflow               | There is no overflow on the small screen | Passed |

+Based on your detailed project write-up, here's a clean and structured section answering the image’s five key documentation points—ready to be added to a `README.md` or final report:

+---

+### What the project does

+The **OTG Puerto Galera Travel and Tours Booking System** is a **web-based management system** developed to streamline the booking process for tour packages (inland/island tours, car/motor rentals) and support the **Ecological User Fee (EUF)** operations in Puerto Galera.
+The system manages customer bookings, staff access, transaction records, and analytics through a responsive Flutter-based platform.

+---

+### Why the project is useful

+This system:

+* **Eliminates manual data entry**, reducing booking errors and staff workload.
+* Helps OTG **meet DOT accreditation** by providing an official online platform.
+* **Cuts down marketing costs** by serving as a direct booking channel.
+* Offers tourists a **more convenient and secure way** to book services.
+* Provides **real-time access** to booking data and availability.

+---

+### ✅ How users can get started with the project

+* Tourists simply visit the website and book a service by choosing a package, selecting a date, and submitting their information.
+* Admins and staff can **log in securely** to manage user bookings, schedules, and availability.
+* The app is compatible with both **desktop and mobile devices**.

+---

+### Where users can get help with the project

+* Assistance is available via **OTG Puerto Galera Travel and Tours** staff.
+* The development team provides **ongoing support** during the review and post-launch phases.
+* Help features or contact pages can be implemented into the live site for support.

+---

+### Who maintains and contributes to the project

+* The system was **developed and maintained** by a dedicated development team in close collaboration with **OTG Puerto Galera Travel and Tours**.
+* Future improvements and maintenance are **guided by stakeholder feedback** and ongoing testing.
+* Both the **technical team** and **business operators** contribute to the project’s success.

+---